catalyzeio/paas-cli-reference/combined_docs.md

 # Keys List

 ```
-Usage: catalyze keys list [OPTIONS]
+Usage: catalyze keys list

 List your public keys

-Options:
-  --include-keys=false   Print out the values of the public keys, as well as names.
 ```

-`keys list` lists all public keys by name that have been uploaded to your user account, optionally printing out the public key itself.
+`keys list` lists all public keys by name that have been uploaded to your user account including the key's fingerprint in SHA256 format.
 Here is a sample command

 ```
-catalyze keys list --include-keys
+catalyze keys list
 ```

 # Keys Rm